 “To keep your heart strong, it’s necessary to know three numbers: your blood pressure, blood cholesterol, and blood sugar.
 These numbers will determine your overall risk and tell you if you need to make some changes to lower it,” said Fuentes, professor of cardiovascular medicine and the Theodore R. and Maureen O’Driscoll Levy Endowed Professor in Cardiology Research at McGovern Medical School at UTHealth Houston.

-According to Fuentes, the important numbers are: under 130/80 for blood pressure, below 190 for blood cholesterol, and less than 126 for blood sugar.
+According to Fuentes, the important numbers for heart health are: under 130/80 for blood pressure, below 190 for blood cholesterol, and less than 126 for blood sugar.

 There is good and bad cholesterol.
 Total cholesterol should be below 190, and bad cholesterol, or low-density lipoprotein (LDL), should be below 100.
 Anything higher than 190 for total cholesterol or 100 for bad cholesterol signifies an elevated level.
 Bad cholesterol builds plaque inside the arteries, and too much of it can clog the blood flow to the heart.